httpwg/http2-spec/draft.md

 describes a usage model whereby sites that serve "http" URIs over TLS are not required to support strong server authentication.

-A mechanism for limiting the potential for active attack is described in {{#http-tls}}.
+A mechanism for limiting the potential for active attack is described in {{http-tls}}.
 This provides clients with additional protection against active attack for a period after successfully connecting to a server using TLS.
 This does not offer the same level of protection as afforded to "https" URIs, but increases the